EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: Benchmark and Dataset

 \textbf{Metrics.} We use accuracy and F1 to measure the efficacy of models on \etv task verification benchmark.
 To capture the difficulty of tracking and verifying tasks, we introduce two measures:~(1)~\emph{Complexity}: measuring the number of sub-tasks in a task, which impacts the video length and requires higher action and object grounding, and~(2)~\emph{Ordering}: measuring the number of ordering constraints in a task and measures the difficulty of temporal reasoning required to track and verify tasks.
 We evaluate model scalability by testing on tasks with varying complexity and ordering.

-\textbf{Generalization.} Our synthetic dataset facilitates a systematic exploration of generalization in task tracking and verification via four test splits that focus on generalization to novel steps, tasks, visual contexts/scenes, and abstract task descriptions.
+\textbf{Generalization.} \etv dataset enables systematic exploration of generalization in task tracking and verification via four test splits that focus on generalization to novel steps, tasks, visual contexts/scenes, and abstract task descriptions.

 \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{\nt}: Unseen compositions of seen sub-tasks.
 For e.g., if train set is \{\textit{clean(apple)},~\textit{cool(apple)}\}, then this test split would contain tasks like: \{\textit{clean\_and\_cool(apple)},~\textit{clean\_then\_cool(apple)}, \textit{ cool\_then\_clean(apple)}\}.